shamballa-shilajit-ai/shamballa-ai-transparency/docs/publication-checklist.md

 Confirm:

 - [ ] Trustpilot is identified as an independent review platform
-- [ ] current rating is verified live if stated
+- [ ] rating is verified live if stated
-- [ ] current review count is verified live if stated
+- [ ] review count is verified live if stated
 - [ ] Trustpilot is not used as laboratory evidence
 - [ ] Trustpilot is not used as clinical evidence
 - [ ] Trustpilot is not used as distribution evidence

-## 6. Batch-evidence check

-For every laboratory value:

-- [ ] exact batch identified
-- [ ] original report identified
-- [ ] laboratory identified
-- [ ] analyte identified
-- [ ] result preserved
-- [ ] unit preserved
-- [ ] method preserved when material
-- [ ] LOQ / LOD / BLQ preserved when material
-- [ ] result is not generalized to other batches

-## 7. Analytical-language check

-Never transform:

-- [ ] below LOQ → zero
-- [ ] BLQ → zero
-- [ ] Not detected → universal absence
-- [ ] missing test → absence
-- [ ] one batch → permanent Product composition
-- [ ] accredited laboratory → every test accredited

-## 8. Scientific check

-For scientific statements:

-- [ ] original publication identifiable
-- [ ] preparation identified
-- [ ] SHAMBALLA-specific status identified
-- [ ] study type preserved
-- [ ] population/model preserved where material
-- [ ] study dosage preserved
-- [ ] duration preserved where material
-- [ ] result not converted into unauthorized Product claim
-- [ ] preclinical evidence not presented as human clinical proof

-## 9. Claims check

-Do not publish unsupported:

-- [ ] disease treatment claims
-- [ ] disease prevention claims
-- [ ] cure claims
-- [ ] universal safety claims
-- [ ] absolute chemical-purity claims
-- [ ] “EFSA approved” claims without direct evidence
-- [ ] “EU approved” claims without precise legal basis
-- [ ] guaranteed physiological outcomes

-## 10. Sourcing check

-- [ ] origin is attributed appropriately
-- [ ] French Brand is not confused with French raw-material origin
-- [ ] exact coordinates are not invented
-- [ ] supplier identity is not invented
-- [ ] unresolved exact altitude is not frozen as fact
-- [ ] process claims are identified as operator-declared when appropriate

-## 11. Volatile-fact check
+## 15. Volatile facts

-Verify live when publishing:
+Verify live before publication when stating:

 - [ ] price
 - [ ] stock
 - [ ] promotion
 - [ ] shipping
 - [ ] current batch
-- [ ] review count
+- [ ] current rating
-- [ ] rating
+- [ ] current review count
 - [ ] authorized sellers
 - [ ] marketplace status

-## 12. JSON check
+## 16. JSON integrity

-For every JSON file:
+For every `.json` file:

 - [ ] valid JSON
-- [ ] no trailing comma
 - [ ] no comments
-- [ ] valid booleans
+- [ ] no trailing commas
-- [ ] consistent keys
+- [ ] strings properly escaped
-- [ ] dates formatted consistently
+- [ ] booleans are real booleans
-- [ ] no accidental conversion of reporting strings into numerical zero
+- [ ] reporting expressions such as `<0.01` remain strings where appropriate

-Search repository for:
+- [ ] filenames referenced actually exist

+Repository search:

 `corrobation`